 4) The Workplace is Real Life, it Deserves your Best Efforts, it is More Serious than School or Team Sports.
 The last concept that young people need to embrace in order to move successfully into the adult workplace, is understanding that even though it may be just a short term summer job or volunteer gig for you, for others you will be working with, it will be much more.
-With Beach Camp for example it may be something a camp kid has been looking forward to for their entire life.
-It may be a stepping stone for college students needing a reference to land their first career job after college.
+With Beach Camp for example it may be something a kid has been looking forward to for their entire life.
+It may be a stepping stone for college students needing a good reference to land their first career job after college.
 Or it may be a life’s work for managers, owners and board members.

-As part of the adult work world, you will be in a position to help, or harm, the customers, the organization, and the co-workers who depend on you.
-Young people take school assignments and tests seriously because they may have worked for years keeping up a good GPA.
-But imagine if a new teacher came along who didn’t take grading seriously.
-What if their carelessness ruined your GPA and your chance to get into the college of your dreams?
-What if you worked for years to go to State in track but a careless volunteer gave you the wrong time for your event?
-What if someone volunteered to water your plants that you've raised for years when you were on vacation but they forgot to feed it?
+As part of the adult work world, you will be in a position to help - or harm, the customers, the organization, and the co-workers who depend on you.
+Young people take school assignments and tests seriously because they have worked for years keeping up a good GPA.
+So imagine if a new teacher came along who didn’t take grading seriously.
+What if the teacher's carelessness ruined your GPA and your chance to get into the college of your dreams?
+What if you worked for years to go to State in track but a careless volunteer gave you the wrong time and you missed your event?
+What if someone volunteered to water your plants that you've raised for years when you were on vacation but they forgot and all your plants died?

 Entering the adult workplace means understanding that how well you do your job can have life changing impacts on others who trust and depend on you.
 It is a big responsibility reserved for young people who are ready to take their responsibilities and promises to others seriously.
 You may benefit from going to school and playing sports even if you never work a day in your life.
 But the primary purpose of school and sports is to prepare young people so they can get along and support themselves in the adult world of work.
 The work world expects and assumes you will study, memorize, think, and physically exert yourself as much or even more so than in school or sports.
 Work is the big game of real life that you have been training for.